Glossary

 P

 PRIs include loans, loan guarantees, linked deposits, and equity investments in nonprofits or social enterprises.
 PRIs come in many shapes and sizes, depending on what mission and financial goals the foundation is aiming to achieve.
 The return on investment is typically low, and capital is often recycled among charitable investments.
-For example, a foundation may create a low- or 0%-interest loan pool from which a group of their grantees borrow on an ongoing basis.
-PRIs are one set of investment options in a growing and evolving number of financial vehicles that seek to blend social and financial return.
-While the number of organizations making PRIs is still small, interest continues to rise in the US as institutions recognize the need for more creative approaches to achieving social outcomes.
+For example, a foundation may create a low- or 0%-interest loan pool from which a group of their grantees can borrow from on an ongoing basis.

 R